openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off-reinstall--prod-files-diff.md

 Only in /srv/off/scripts: update_some_products.pl  # remove
 Only in /srv/off/scripts: update_texts_from_wiki.pl  # remove
 Only in /srv/off/scripts: update_users.pl  # remove
-Only in /srv/off/scripts: upload_photos.pl  # keep in git scripts/obsolete
+Only in /srv/off/scripts: upload_photos.pl  # already in scripts/obsolete

-# keep last emails exports to brevo
+# keep last emails exports to brevo - done but put in srv/off/data
 Only in /srv/off/scripts: emails10_diff.txt
 Only in /srv/off/scripts: emails10_diff_plus_random.txt
 Only in /srv/off/scripts: emails10_old_format_sorted.txt
 Only in /srv/off/scripts: emails10_sorted.txt

-Only in /srv/off/html/.well-known: pki-validation # remove old globalsign validation
+Only in /srv/off/html/.well-known: pki-validation # old globalsign validation - remove
 ```